What is Enterprise Architecture (EA)?

 Below is an example conceptual model: an EA overview.
 Enterprise architects are searching for the right concepts for the strategy.

-Below is another example of a mixed conceptual & logical reference model with standard entity classes present in almost any enterprise.
+Below is another example of a mixed conceptual & logical enterprise architecture reference model with standard entity classes in almost any enterprise.
 These entity classes need to be recognized and modeled by architects.

 Architects are defined as the designers of a total concept for a structure, enterprise (EA), or solutions (SA) and the supervisors of their realizations.
 So, they need a specialized design tool to do the job well.

-Dragon1 software provides tools for data visualization with which architects can design, analyze, and visualize enterprise architectures and any products they need, such as landscapes, blueprints, roadmaps, visions, maps, business enterprise architecture diagrams, and matrices.
+Dragon1 provides an innovative enterprise architecture tool with which architects can design, analyze, and visualize enterprise architecture and any products they need, such as landscapes, blueprints, roadmaps, visions, maps, business enterprise architecture diagrams, and matrices.

 As Solutions / Business / Project / Technical / IT and Security Architects, they design total concepts for an integrated solution for the enterprise to improve its performance.

-When designing an enterprise architecture (total concept), you need to use requirements from stakeholders.
+When designing an enterprise architecture, you need to use requirements from stakeholders.
 Architects must always use the strategy as the most important set of requirements.

-These total concepts are designed at four different levels of abstraction: conceptual, logical, physical, and implementational levels.
+These total concepts are designed at four different levels of abstraction: conceptual, logical, physical, and implementational.
 They are done in close collaboration with the owners/clients and stakeholders.
-In the model above, you see common logical-level entity classes.
+In the model, you see common logical-level entity classes.

 On this page about the EA Core Reference Model, you can read about the various levels of abstractions.
 You will read how architects use concepts, principles, and patterns to create building blocks to build, visualize, and implement high-quality integral solutions.
 We will mention that every architecture design will result in tangible data products: blueprints, landscapes, visions, impressions, and diagrams.
 These products communicate visual enterprise architecture to stakeholders, like project workers who build the solutions and implement change.

-3. Enterprise Transformation / Business Change: Solution Architectures & Roadmap based
+3. Enterprise Transformation: Solution Architectures & Enterprise Architecture Roadmap based

 At this point, the strategy has served as input for EA.
-And solution requirements from stakeholders have served as input for solution architectures.
-Blueprints, landscapes, maps, diagrams, or matrices are created to communicate the architectural designs.
+Solution requirements from stakeholders have served as input for solutions architecture.
+Blueprints, landscapes, maps, diagrams, or matrices are created to communicate the architecture designs.

 It all comes down to realizing/building the solutions integrally and implementing them as change, transforming the enterprise for the better.